How to prevent damage to your temporary car shelter

-- For maximum risk reduction, make your shelter extra secure by placing bags filled with water or sand on the bottom of the canvas, or by adding anti-wind straps.
+- For maximum risk reduction, make your shelter extra secure by placing bags filled with water or sand on the outer sides of the canvas structure, or by adding anti-wind straps.

 - Inspect your shelter regularly to ensure that the anchors, bolts and structure are still holding up.

 - Heed storm or strong wind warnings issued by Environment Canada.
 If such weather is in the forecast, make sure all the car shelter’s flaps are firmly closed.

 - Clear the snow from your shelter after each accumulation of snow or freezing rain to reduce the risks of collapse and premature wear.
 To remove the snow safely, you need to do it from outside the shelter, using a broom or roof shovel (T-shaped).
 For heavier accumulations, it’s recommended that you remove a small amount of snow at a time, by alternating sides, to minimize risk to the stability of your structure.

 - When winter is finally over, inspect your shelter.
 Then, dismantle and store it to reduce the risk of unpleasant surprises next fall.

 - Before being dismantled, the canvas structure should be inspected.
 Look for any tears or gaps in the stitching.
 Certain car shelter manufacturers offer a repair service.

 - Make sure the canvas and structure are clean and dry when storing them.
 Put them in an area that is dry, ventilated and protected from the sun and elements.

 If your shelter has sustained or caused damage, here’s what you need to know about insurance.

 - Damaged shelter